YarDog4/Hitachi_1/README.md

 This application is a Python based application that uses Streamlit to display the visualizations and uses Pinecone to tokenize, vectorize and categorize text from a chosen dataset.
 Below is a walkthrough for how to get the code, set it up, and run the Streamlit appication on your local machine

 # Prerequisites
 This application was developed using Python 3.13, so Python 3.13 is recommended to run and add to this application.
+You can download the latest version of Python [here](https://www.python.org/downloads/)

 ⭐You will need a computer as well (duh)⭐

 # Getting started
+Make sure you have created an empty folder or clone this repository to a location on your device where you can access.

 1. **Clone the repository**
     ```bash
     git clone https://github.com/<Github_Username>/Hitachi_1.git